 December 01, 2023

-HIV Testing: Everything You Need to Know
+Everything You Need to Know About HIV Testing

 Whether you are sexually active or just want to stay informed, being aware of your HIV status is an important step in taking charge of your sexual health.
+In 2022, an estimated 1.2 million people in the United States were living with HIV.

-At the end of 2021, an estimated 1.2 million people in the United States were living with HIV.
 Of those people, only about 87% knew they had HIV ¹.
 Because HIV infections can have mild or no symptoms, the only way to know your status is to get tested.

 What is HIV?

-Human Immunodeficiency Virus (HIV) is a virus that attacks the immune system, making it harder for the body to fight off infections and diseases.
 If left untreated, HIV can lead to Acquired Immunodeficiency Syndrome (AIDS), a condition in which the immune system is severely damaged, making the person vulnerable to illnesses and infections.

 While there is no cure, this condition can be managed with medication.
 Early detection of HIV is critical for effective management and treatment.